shiva-rockers/sonicx/readme.md

 ------------- | -------------
 sonicx.listen(PORT, [, callback ]) | Starts the HTTPS server listening for encrypted connections.
 This method call `http.createServer(config, handler).listen()` method internally. sonicx.secureListen(PORT, config,  [, callback ])  | Does same as sonicx.listen but it includes config params for ssl support.
 This method call `https.createServer(config, handler).listen()` method internally. sonicx.server | It is a reference of `http.createServer(...)
-OR https.createServer(...)` depends upon what are listining. sonicx.configuration | Holds properties to configure the globalserver behaviours. sonicx.route(rootPath, [ Routes, ... ]) | Holds routes to be called defined path.
+OR https.createServer(...)` depends upon what are listening. sonicx.configuration | Holds properties to configure the global server behavior. sonicx.route(rootPath, [ Routes, ... ]) | Holds routes to be called defined path.

 ## .server